japila-books/spark-sql-internals/docs/expressions/UnresolvedGenerator.md

 [[analysis-phase]]
 [NOTE]
 ====
-`UnresolvedGenerator` is resolved to a concrete link:spark-sql-Expression-Generator.adoc[Generator] expression when link:spark-sql-Analyzer-ResolveFunctions.adoc[ResolveFunctions] logical resolution rule is executed.
+`UnresolvedGenerator` is resolved to a concrete spark-sql-Expression-Generator.md[Generator] expression when spark-sql-Analyzer-ResolveFunctions.md[ResolveFunctions] logical resolution rule is executed.
 ====

-NOTE: `UnresolvedGenerator` is similar to link:spark-sql-Expression-UnresolvedFunction.adoc[UnresolvedFunction] and differs mostly by the type (to make Spark development with Scala easier?)
+NOTE: `UnresolvedGenerator` is similar to spark-sql-Expression-UnresolvedFunction.md[UnresolvedFunction] and differs mostly by the type (to make Spark development with Scala easier?)

 === [[creating-instance]] Creating UnresolvedGenerator Instance

 `UnresolvedGenerator` takes the following when created:

 * [[name]] `FunctionIdentifier`
-* [[children]] Child link:expressions/Expression.md[expressions]
+* [[children]] Child expressions/Expression.md[expressions]